RTEMS/rtems-docs/eng/req/items.rst

 Build Item Type
 ^^^^^^^^^^^^^^^

-This type refines the :ref:`SpecTypeRootItemType` though the ``type`` attribute if the value is ``build``.
+This type refines the :ref:`SpecTypeRootItemType` through the ``type`` attribute if the value is ``build``.
 This set of attributes specifies a build item.
 All explicit attributes shall be specified.
-The explicit attributes for this type
+The explicit attributes for this type are:
-are:

 build-type
     The attribute value shall be a :ref:`SpecTypeName`.
 It shall be the build